Student Coordinators

 Pronouns: he/him/his

 ¡Hola!
-My name is Benjamin Hernandez, and I’m a sophomore in Trumbull College from Dallas, TX who is planning on majoring in Global Affairs.
-Beyond my duties as a Student Coordinator at La Casa, I spend a significant amount of my time as part of the YMUN Secretariat, as a staff reporter for the Yale Daily News and as an advising fellow and leadership team member for Matriculate.
+My name is Benjamin Hernandez, and I’m a junior in Trumbull College from Dallas, TX who is majoring in History and Global Affairs.
+I thoroughly enjoy writing and reading the news, and I spent this past summer running around New York City chasing stories with CBS News’ local investigative unit.
 I look forward to welcoming new and returning faces to the center this year!

 Sumarha Tariq